-Certification as an Angel must be obtained prior to making the investment for which the credit is sought, with one exception.
-An Angel who is not an accredited investor under the federal securities laws may file his or her application for certification and pay the required fee before allocation of credits or may elect to make such filing within 30 days after completing the Qualified Investment.
+Certification as an Qualified Investor (or Angel) must be obtained prior to making a qualified investment, with one exception: an Angel who is not an accredited investor under the federal securities laws may file an application for certification and pay the required fee before credits are allocated or the non-accredited Angel may elect to make a filing within 30 days after completing the investment.

 Within 30 days of receiving an application for certification, DEED must grant certification, reject the application or request additional information.
 If additional information is requested, the application must be certified or rejected by DEED within 30 days of receiving the additional information.
-The application fee is not refundable except that if an application is neither certified nor rejected within 30 days, it is deemed rejected and the fee is to be refunded.
+The application fee is not refundable (except that if an application is neither certified nor rejected within 30 days, it is deemed rejected and the fee is to be refunded).
 Rejected applicants may reapply.

-Certification as an Angel is only valid for the calendar year in which the certification is obtained.
-A new certification is required for each calendar year in which the Angel proposes to make Qualified Investments.
+Certification as an Angel is valid for the calendar year in which the certification is obtained.
+A new certification is required for each subsequent calendar year in which the Angel proposes to make Qualified Investments.
 Certification as an Angel only qualifies an investor as eligible to make Qualified Investments.
 It does not mean that any credits have been allocated for his or her investments.
-The credit allocation process is discussed in Chapter 7, Allocations and Timetable.
+The credit allocation process is discussed in Chapter 7.
 In order to be certified as an Angel, an investor must meet several requirements at the time the Qualified Investment is made.
 These requirements are not ongoing.